WilliamKatz/williamkatz.github.io/about.markdown

 <div class="personal-project">
     <div style="flex:2">
       <h3>Shift Shaft</h3>
-Shift Shaft is a strategic match-3 roguelike that adds a mind-bending spin on a classic genre by allowing players to rotate the board.
-It is easy to pick up and play and difficult to master.
+Shift Shaft is a match-3 roguelike where players can rotate the board.
+Players move their character around the board by destroying rocks and rotating to change gravity.
+But watch out because monsters lurk behind every corner!
 <div class="med-empty-div"></div>
 <blockquote style="color:#178585;">
    “What really blew my mind with Shift Shaft and the main thing that makes it feel unlike any other game out there is your ability to rotate the entire board at will.
 It sounds simple but this changes everything… This is truly a thinking person’s matching game.”